treatwell/twuitests/README.md

 ### Other information
 Server API local responses should be kept at path: `LIBRARY_DIR + "/Developer/CoreSimulator/Devices/" + DEVICE_ID + "/data/Library/Caches/ApiStubs/"`
 Tip: have a script to copy stubs to required destination in build phase.
-Script example can be found [here](https://github.com/treatwell/twuitests-example).
+Python script example can be found [here](https://github.com/treatwell/twuitests-example).

 ## Example
 Working example project can be found [here](https://github.com/treatwell/twuitests-example).